vfarcic/cncf-demo/manuscript/progressive-delivery/kustomize.md

-# Progressive Delivery with Argo Rollouts, Istio, and Kustomize
+# Progressive Delivery with Istio and Kustomize

 TODO: Intro